-Description The property comprises a self contained ground floor flat in a two storey plus attic block.
-The property was originally two flats spread over two blocks.
-Accommodation GROUND FLOOR: Entrance hallway, lounge, kitchen, two bedrooms and shower room.
-Gross internal floor area (m2) 78sq.m or thereby.
-Neighbourhood and location The property forms part of an established residential area within Forfar.
+Description The property comprises a self contained first floor and attic flat in a two storey plus attic block.
+Accommodation FIRST FLOOR: Entrance hallway, living room, dining room, kitchen and bathroom.
+ATTIC FLOOR: Landing and two bedrooms.
+Gross internal floor area (m2) 113m2 or thereby.
+Neighbourhood and location The property forms part of an established residential area within Broughty Ferry.
 The surrounding properties in the immediate vicinity are generally of a similar style and age.
 A range of typical local amenities can be found nearby.
+The property is located within a conservation area.
 Age 120 years approximately.
 Weather It was sunny and dry following generally similar conditions.
 Chimney stacks Visually inspected with the aid of binoculars where appropriate.
 There are chimney stacks of stone construction having a pointed finish.
-Cement junctions are in place to roof covering.
+Cement junctions are in place to roof coverings.
 Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
 Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.

 If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
 The roof is of a pitched design overlaid with natural slates with a metal ridge and cement skews.
-The upper flats have converted the roof spaces by the creation of dormers.
-These have a flat roof with a hanging slate finish.
-No access was available to the roof space due to this being located in the flats above.
+Dormer windows are in place to the front and rear these have a pitched roof with a hanging slate and timber finish.
+The upper level accommodation is formed within the original roof space area.
+Access to the undeveloped roof apex space is available via a ceiling hatch within one of the bedrooms.
+The roof is of timber construction having timber sarking.
+No access was available to any other roof space areas.
 Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
-There are half round uPVC gutters which connect to cast iron and PVC downpipes.
+There are half round uPVC gutters in place which connect to round cast iron and uPVC downpipes.
 Main walls Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.
-The block appears to be traditional stone wall construction.
-The walls have a rendered external finish.
-The walls are approximately 600mm thick.
-The wall between the subject and pend is of a single brick wall construction.
-There is brick and concrete steps which serves the upper flat.
-I would make the reasonable assumption that a suitable damp proof course was installed in the property at the time of construction in line with regulations in place at the time.
+The block is of traditional stone wall construction.
+The walls have a pointed external finish.
+The walls are approximately 650mm thick.
+There is brick and concrete steps with a concrete platform serving the upper flats.
 Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
 Random windows were opened and closed where possible.
 Doors and windows were not forced open.
-WINDOWS: Double glazed uPVC framed window units are installed.
-DOORS: The access door is of a timber double glazed panel design.
+WINDOWS: Single glazed timber frame window units are installed.
+DOORS: The access door is of a panel timber design with a single glazed pane.
 External decorations Visually inspected.
+The external timbers are painted.
+Conservatories / porches Visually inspected.
+There is a timber clad porch to the front of the property this has a mono pitched and slate roof.
+The floor construction is a solid platform.